mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-methods.md

 There are two main differences between these two code excerpts:

 - In the first excerpt, the *renderSomething* methods are called, while in the second excerpt the methods themselves are provided as content (note the lack of `()`).
-- In the first excerpt, the `updateMe` method is called to re-render the entire component, while in the second excerpt, the `this.updateMe` method is called and the `renderMainContent` method is passed to it.
+- In the first excerpt, the `updateMe` method is called to re-render the entire component, while in the second excerpt, the `this.updateMe` method is called and the `renderRightSidebar` method is passed to it.

-The outcome is exactly what we wanted: when a color button is clicked in the header, only the main content area is re-rendered.
+The outcome is exactly what we wanted: when a color button is clicked in the header, only the right sidebar area is re-rendered.

 There is no magic of course.
 Behind the scene, whenever Mimbl encounters a function passed as content, it creates a small component (called FuncProxy) and keeps it linked to the function.
-Whenever the ``this.updateMe` method is called, Mimbl finds the FuncProxy component for the given method and updates it.
+Whenever the `this.updateMe` method is called, Mimbl finds the FuncProxy component for the given method and updates it.
 Mimbl also makes sure to pass the reference to our entire component as *this* when it calls the rendering method.

 In short, the mechanism converts methods into components - that is, it does automatically what developers would otherwise do by hand.

-## FuncProxy Component
+### FuncProxy Component
 The code above is the simplest scenario where the *renderSomething* functions don't accept any parameters, are instance methods of our component and are called only once each in our component's render method.
 In real life, this might not be the case and Mimbl provides a solution that covers all these cases.

 Mimbl has a special component called `FuncProxy` that is used in JSX: